facebook/react-native-website/docs/animations.md

 ### Interpolation

 Each property can be run through an interpolation first.
 An interpolation maps input ranges to output ranges, typically using a linear interpolation but also supports easing functions.
-By default, it will extrapolate the curve beyond the ranges given, but you can also have it clamp the output value.
+By default, it will extrapolate the curve beyond the ranges given, but you can also have it clamps the output value.

 A simple mapping to convert a 0-1 range to a 0-100 range would be: